Tommy Robinson

 dextrous63

-Quote from: JBR on Yesterday at 10:58:45 AMThere is, of course, also the probability of Tommy being sent to jail (for a longer term than many real criminals!) resulting in a greater number of people following his ideals!
+Quote from: JBR on October 29, 2024, 10:58:45 AMThere is, of course, also the probability of Tommy being sent to jail (for a longer term than many real criminals!) resulting in a greater number of people following his ideals!

 I'm back on that hillock, singing the second verse😉